decatorevista/storytelling/international.md

 **[Pullman Hotel](http://www.accorhotels.com/gb/hotel-1714-pullman-bucharest-world-trade-center/index.shtml) (conference venue)**

 Pullman Hotel has reduced price accomodation (starting at 50 euros per night) for conference attendees.
-Please download the form below by September 1st, and email or fax it to Pullman (full instructions are in the form).
+Please [download the Pullman reservation form](#) by September 1st, and email or fax it to Pullman (full instructions are in the form).

-[Download Pullman reservation form]

-_aici trebuie pus formular Pullman link_

 **Hostels**